 When an attorney examines a title that is believed to be unmarketable or brings into question whether there is a marketable record title, what steps should be taken if the attorney has knowledge that the same title has been examined by another attorney, and the examining attorney has not objected to the defect?
 Should the attorney communicate with the other attorney?
+Standard A:

-Yes, if practicable, it is recommended that the Attorney should communicate with the previous examiner, explain the matter objected to and an opportunity should be afforded for discussion, explanation, and correction.
+Yes, if practicable, it is recommended that the attorney should communicate with the previous examining attorney, explain the matter objected to and an opportunity should be afforded for discussion, explanation, and correction.
 The attorney contacted should cooperate fully and promptly in investigating his/her records and taking whatever steps are necessary to explain and/or correct the title defect complained of.

-(Effective as amended April 28, 2017, originally effective November 1, 1952)
+(Amended April 28, 2017; originally effective November 1, 1952)

+OTS 2.2

-2.2 EXAMINATION-PERIOD
+2.2 EXAMINATION - PERIOD

+Problem A:

-How many years should title be searched in connection with the issuance of an opinion of title?
+How many years should title be searched in connection with the issuance of a certificate or an opinion of title?

+Standard A:

 The examining attorney shall confirm that the search period is sufficient to establish marketable title.
 The search period may vary depending on the purpose of the opinion of title, among other factors.
-Although the Marketable Title Act has several provisions which become operative over a period of 40 years, the Marketable Title Act does not present any length of time for a search period.
+Although the Marketable Title Act (Ohio Revised Code Sections 5301.47 to 5301.56) has several provisions which become operative over a period of 40 years, the Marketable Title Act does not present any length of time for a search period.
 As such, any references to a period of 40 years in the Marketable Title Act shall not be construed as providing for a 40 year search period for an opinion of title.

-(Effective as revised, April 27, 2018; original standard had been suspended effective November 15, 1986.)
+(Amended April 27, 2018; original standard had been suspended effective November 15, 1986)

+OTS 2.3

-2.3 EXAMINATION-FORM
+2.3 EXAMINATION - FORM

+Problem A:

-What should a report on title contain?
+What should a certificate or opinion on title contain?

+Standard A: